-- Solberg Trail (9.5 mines) ~ Scheduled to open May 1 .
+- Solberg Trail (9.5 mines) ~ Scheduled to open for the summer season on May 1 .

-- Georgetown Trail (18.8 miles) ~ Scheduled to open May 15
+- Georgetown Trail (18.8 miles) ~ Scheduled to open for the summer season on May 15

 - Pine Line / Price-Taylor Rail Trail ~ Price County section is open when the temperature is 28 degrees or below; Closed for the winter season in Taylor County